docker-archive/ucp_lab/orca_lab.md

 		  ports:
 		   	 - "5001:80"

-4. Standup the application.
-The compose file will stand up several different 	containers that comprise a voting app
+4. Deploy the application.
+The compose file will start several different containers that comprise a voting app

 		$ docker-compose up -d